 What if I have taken my ACT/SAT test?

-WSCC offers an ACT crosswalk which compares scores with the Compass Placement test.
+WSCC offers an ACT crosswalk which compares scores with the ACCUPLACER Placement test.
 Test scores must be no more than 2-years old at the time of registration at WSCC.

 Why do I need to take a placement test?

-The COMPASS is an online placement assessment that tests your English, math, and reading skills.
+The ACCUPLACER is an online placement assessment that tests your English, math, and reading skills.
 It will assist the academic advisor in helping you create a class schedule that meets your educational needs.

-Where do I go to take the COMPASS placement test?
+Where do I go to take the ACCUPLACER placement test?

-The COMPASS placement test is done in the Student Services lab.
+The ACCUPLACER placement test is done in the Student Services lab.
 Please call 740-568-1930 or stop by the Student Services desk to schedule an appointment.

 I’ve attended another college or university.
 Will any of my credits transfer to Washington State?